The scariest scenario is having a sick and crying baby in the middle of the night without proper medicine on hand or in the medicine cabinet.

 Even healthy babies will get sick a lot, but there’s usually nothing serious to worry about.

-If your pediatrician agrees, you can try some non-medical, natural baby medicine alternatives first if the conditions are still mild (i.e., colds, slight cough, mild rashes, etc.).
+If your pediatrician agrees, you can try some non-medical, natural alternatives first if the conditions are still mild (i.e., colds, slight cough, mild rashes, etc.).

 Lots of Liquids

 Other than milk, it’s also essential to keep them hydrated with lots of water!
-But as with everything on this list, don’t go overboard or be too excessive.
+But as with everything on this list, don’t go overboard or be too excessive or else it could lead to your baby dribbling!

 Remember that your babies are still sensitive to everything, and a good balance is essential!